Professional wrestling strikes: Swinging back elbow

 The wrestler faces toward the opponent, and strikes the front or back of the head with a full swinging back elbow.
 The move can be performed on an opponent who is kneeling and facing away.
 This is commonly used by Will Ospreay as a finisher, which he names the Hidden Blade, which usually sees him charge towards a seated, kneeling, or rising opponent.

 Bionic elbow

-Colt Cabana strikes Michael Elgin with bionic elbow.
+Colt Cabana strikes Michael Elgin with a bionic elbow.

 This move is a strike that is brought from a high position and travels vertically toward the floor, dropping the point of the elbow directly on the target.
 Often this will set an attacking wrestler bending an opponent over to deliver the elbow at the back of the opponent.
 This type of "12-6 elbow" is illegal in the Unified Rules of Mixed Martial Arts.
 This move was made famous by WWE Legend and Hall of Famer "The American Dream" Dusty Rhodes.